vib-singlecell-nf/vsn-pipelines/docs/scatac-seq.rst

 This pipeline takes fastq files from paired end single cell ATAC-seq, and applies preprocessing steps to align the reads to a reference genome, and produce a bam file and scATAC-seq fragments file.
 The full steps are:

+- Barcode correction:

+  * For 'standard' and 'multiome' samples (e.g. 10x Genomics) correction is performed against a whitelist by `this script <https://github.com/aertslab/single_cell_toolkit/blob/master/correct_barcode_in_fastq.sh>`_.
+  * For 'biorad' samples, barcode correction is performed by `BAP <https://github.com/caleblareau/bap>`_.

 - Debarcoding: Add the barcode sequence to the beginning of the fastq sequence identifier
 - Read/adapter trimming
 - Mapping to a reference genome: